Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

       </tr>
       <tr>
         <td name="td0" rowspan = "1">Biologics & Signaling Molecules</td>
-        <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Vitamin-B12-aptamer" target="_blank" style="color:#520049"><b>Vitamin B12-aptamer</b></a></td>
+        <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Vitamin-B12-aptamer" target="_blank" style="color:#520049"><b>Vitamin B12 aptamer</b></a></td>
         <td name="td2">Cyanocobalamin (vitamin B<sub>12</sub>)</td>
         <td name="td3">Cyanocobalamin (commonly known as Vitamin B<sub>12</sub>) is a highly complex, essential vitamin, owing its name to the fact that it contains the mineral, cobalt.
 This vitamin is produced naturally by bacteria, and is necessary for DNA synthesis and cellular energy production.
 Vitamin B<sub>12</sub> has many forms, including the cyano-, methyl-, deoxyadenosyl- and hydroxy-cobalamin forms.
-The cyano form, is the most widely used form in supplements and prescription drugs,.
-Several pharmaceutical forms of cyanocobalamin have been developed, including the tablet, injection, and nasal spray forms,,.</td>
+The cyano form, is the most widely used form in supplements and prescription drugs.
+Several pharmaceutical forms of cyanocobalamin have been developed, including the tablet, injection, and nasal spray forms.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/7508262/" target="_blank" style="color:#520049"><b>1994</b> </a></td>
         <td name="td5"><a href="https://www.rcsb.org/structure/1ET4" target="_blank" style="color:#520049"><b>1ET4</b></a></td>
       </tr>